SERVICE · AGENTIC WORKFLOW

 Supervised human-in-the-loop agents

 Agents execute routine cases against your existing SOPs, with a confidence threshold and risk boundary at every decision point.
-The moment a case crosses that boundary—too large, off-policy, missing data, low confidence—it escalates to the right reviewer with full context, instead of guessing when it shouldn't.
+The moment a case crosses that boundary (too large, off-policy, missing data, low confidence) it goes to the right reviewer with full context, instead of guessing when it shouldn't.

 02